Chetan-KH511/VeryDeep/README.md

-In progress:
+#In Progress
--Dockerize the application or Host it on Render
+*Dockerize the application or Host it on Render

-Completed:
+#Completed
--Building model
+*Built the model
--Creating server via flask
+*Created server via Flask
--Building application & integration with flask
+*Built application and integrated it with Flask